gurunandan-bhat/fcg/content/join/_index.md

 # Want to Join the Guild?

 People are either invited into the Guild, or apply for membership.
-We expect you to comply with our membership guidelines (see here) and your application must be accompanied by a recommendation from a Guild Member (see our current members)
+We expect you to comply with our membership guidelines (see below) and your application must be accompanied by a recommendation from a Guild Member (see our [current members](/guild))